-A week or so ago I was invited to an art and product launch that I was really looking forward to, mostly because of the name behind it – Mark Mallia.
+A week or so ago I was invited to a Maltese lifestyle launch that I was really looking forward to, mostly because of the name behind it – Mark Mallia.

 I’ve been following Mallia’s work for years now and his style has always struck a chord with me, much like his no-holds-barred personality.
 Brazen, with decidedly dark undertones, I’ve yet to see a work of his that doesn’t make an impact.